joshbegley/nyt-latest/README.md

 `The second-largest U.S. oil company, which kept pumping oil in the country after others left, could find it relatively easy to expand its operations if the political conditions there improve.`\
 https://nytimes.com/2026/01/05/business/energy-environment/venezuela-chevron-trump-oil.html

-**Checo Pérez says being Max Verstappen’s teammate at Red Bull was F1’s 'worst job'**\
+**Checo Pérez says being Max Verstappen's teammate at Red Bull was F1's 'worst job'**\
 `Sergio Pérez calls being Max Verstappen’s teammate at Red Bull the worst job in F1, reflecting on the intense pressure he faced.`\
 https://nytimes.com/athletic/6943415/2026/01/05/checo-perez-max-verstappen-red-bull-f1-worst-job/